Bitbuy Digital Currency Exchange

 There are dozens of options to choose from, including the following:

-The next step is to decide how and where you will buy bitcoin.
+The next step is to decide how and where you will buy Bitcoin.
 There are hundreds of platforms to choose from, and they can be separated into three main categories:

 The final step is to submit an order through your chosen platform.
-For most first-timers, the easiest and most convenient option is to use a bitcoin broker.
+For most first-timers, the easiest and most convenient option is to use a Bitcoin broker.

 No matter which type of exchange you choose, you’ll usually need to sign up for an account first.
-Depending on the exchange you use and the regulatory requirements it’s subject to, you may be able to sign up simply by providing your email address or you may need to provide your full name, contact information and proof of ID before being allowed to trade.
+Depending on the exchange you use and the regulatory requirements it is subject to, you may be able to sign up simply by providing your email address or you may need to provide your full name, contact information and proof of ID before being allowed to trade.

 Once your account has been verified, you’ll need to enter the amount of BTC you want to buy, choose your payment method, review the fees and the total cost of the transaction and then finalize your purchase.

-The exact steps you’ll need to follow vary depending on the payment method and type of platform you choose, so keep reading for more details on the different ways you can buy bitcoin.
+The exact steps you’ll need to follow vary depending on the payment method and type of platform you choose, so keep reading for more details on the different ways you can buy Bitcoin.

-There are many different ways you can purchase bitcoin, each of which has its own pros and cons.
+There are many different ways you can purchase Bitcoin, each of which has its own pros and cons.

 Want to turn your cash into cryptocurrency?
-There are several ways to buy bitcoin with cash in Canada, including the following:
+There are several ways to buy Bitcoin with cash in Canada, including the following:

-Buying bitcoin with cash is quick and convenient, but is usually more expensive than other options.
+Buying Bitcoin with cash is quick and convenient but is usually more expensive than other options.

-Got a PayPal account and want to use it to buy bitcoin?
+Got a PayPal account and want to use it to buy Bitcoin?
 The good news is that you can definitely do this; the bad news is that only a limited number of platforms accept PayPal.

-The biggest advantage of buying bitcoin with PayPal is that it’s quick and easy to do as you’ll no doubt be aware if you’ve ever used PayPal to purchase anything else online.
+The biggest advantage of buying Bitcoin with PayPal is that it’s quick and easy to do as you’ll no doubt be aware if you’ve ever used PayPal to purchase anything else online.

 Depositing funds using your bank account usually doesn’t attract any fees, but it does mean you may have to wait one to two business days until the funds are cleared into your exchange account.

-If you want to exchange another cryptocurrency for bitcoin, you’ll be pleased to learn that BTC is listed in a huge range of trading pairs on a wide variety of crypto exchanges.
+If you want to exchange another cryptocurrency for Bitcoin, you’ll be pleased to learn that BTC is listed in a huge range of trading pairs on a wide variety of crypto exchanges.
 The key is finding the exchange that offers the right features and fees for you.

 You’ll need to search for exchanges that list your desired trading pair, such as BTC/DASH, and then compare the pros and cons of each platform.
-Once you’ve found a suitable exchange, you can buy bitcoin by following a few simple steps.
+Once you’ve found a suitable exchange, you can buy Bitcoin by following a few simple steps.

 The process may vary slightly from one platform to the next, so look for a how-to guide on your chosen exchange or contact its customer support team if you’re unsure of what to do.

-If you want to buy bitcoin in Canada, most exchanges will require you to verify your identity first.
-However, if you value your privacy, it is still possible to buy bitcoin anonymously.
+If you want to buy Bitcoin in Canada, most exchanges will require you to verify your identity first.
+However, if you value your privacy, it’s still possible to buy Bitcoin anonymously.